When in the Chronicle of wasted time,

 appreciation of the dynamic of truth, or ‘well or ill’, is reconnected to the

 life force of youth.
-The youth, as the lifeline in Nature, is ‘my All the world’
+The youth, representing the male sexual dynamic in nature, is ‘my All the world’

 (note the capital A).
 The Poet will ‘strive to know’ his ‘shames and praises’